highsource/bitcoin-a-day/README.md

 # Bitcoin A Day

-This repository provides scripts to schedule buying €5 worth of bitcoin every day.
+This repository provides scripts to set up a cloud-scheduled task to buying €X worth of Bitcoin.
 This leverages the [Dollar-Cost Averaging (DCA)](http://www.investopedia.com/terms/d/dollarcostaveraging.asp) effect.

+# Disclaimers

+This does not constitute any investment advice, neither expressed nor implied.

+Trading cryptocurrencies may or may not lead to a total loss, you act on your own risk.

+The [license](LICENSE) contains further disclaimers, including but not limited to "Disclaimer of Warranty", "Limitation of Liability", "Accepting Warranty or Additional Liability".

 # What it does

-The `setup.sh` script creates a scheduled task which buys certain value in Euros worth of bitcoin every day.
+The `setup.sh` script creates a scheduled task which buys certain value in Euros worth of Bitcoin every day.
+For instance, you can use it to set up buying €5 of Bitcoin every day.

-Scheduled task is created using AWS and runs in the cloud so that it will run independent of whether users machine is online or not.
+Scheduled task is created using AWS and runs in the cloud; it will run independent of whether users machine is online or not.

 # What is needed